3 common causes that are often overlooked

 Rabies vaccine side-effects

-From studying energy healing and homeopathy, I learned that vaccines can mimic the symptoms of the actual disease in one form or another.
+From studying energy healing and homeopathy, I learned vaccines can mimic the symptoms of the actual disease in one form or another.
 The symptoms of real rabies often cause retching and sneezing.
 I remember textbook cases of rabies where a dog was brought in because their guardian thought there was something stuck in the throat, but nothing was found.
 This is one of the common symptoms of rabies and can be laryngeal paralysis caused by the rabies virus.

 This is especially true in dogs that start showing the symptoms of reverse sneezing within a few weeks after getting the rabies vaccine.